 10. Measure results

 Last but not least.
-Measure results.
-At the beginning of your strategy, you sat some KPIs, right?
-Well, it’s time to see if you are reaching your goals.
+Measure your results.
+At the beginning of your strategy, you set some KPIs – now it’s time to see if you are reaching your goals.

-Remember, focus on the milestones along the way.
-Building something, no matter if we are talking about a house or a content marketing strategy, takes time.
+Focus on the milestones along the way.
+Building anything takes time.
 The most important thing here, once you have started to get traffic and see data, is to understand whether you are on the right track.
-There might be things to modify or new information that will help you work on a more accurate plan, but this is it: theory, practice, results, data.
-This is what allows you to keep testing and planning in order to move forward, so that every step you take, you are a bit closer to your goals.
+There might be things to modify or new information that will help you work on a more accurate plan, but the essence is: theory, practice, results, data.
+This is what allows you to keep testing and planning in order to move forward so that every step you take brings you closer to your goals.

 Why are content strategies important?

-Just producing content is not enough to keep and engage your customers due to the high competition nowadays.
+Just producing content is not enough to keep and engage your customers due to stiff competition.
 It’s important to create a content marketing strategy in order to stand out and differentiate yourself from your competitors.

 What are the steps to create a content strategy?

-First you should set your goals, KPIs and the audience you’re going to target.
+First, you should choose your goals, KPIs and the audience you’re going to target.
 Then you should define the channels you’re going to use, the type of content you’re going to create and your resources.
 The next thing is to produce the content, distribute it and measure the results.